alligitor/meshcore-bot/README.md

 ## Acknowledgments

 - [MeshCore Project](https://github.com/meshcore-dev/MeshCore) for the mesh networking protocol
-- Adapted from MeshLink bot by K7MHI Kelly Keeton 2024
+- Some commands adapted from MeshingAround bot by K7MHI Kelly Keeton 2024